Bengt-Åke Gustafsson

 Bengt-Åke Gustafsson (born 23 March 1958) is a Swedish professional ice hockey coach and former ice hockey player.
 Gustafsson is the former head coach of the Sweden senior team, a post he held from February 2005 to May 2010.

-During his North American career, including two games in the World Hockey Association (WHA) with the Edmonton Oilers, and then nine seasons in the National Hockey League (NHL) with the Washington Capitals.
+His North American career, which lasted from 1979 to 1989, included two games in the World Hockey Association (WHA) with the Edmonton Oilers, and then nine seasons in the National Hockey League (NHL) with the Washington Capitals.
 He was often called Bengt Gustafsson or Gus.

 The Capitals selected Gustafsson's son, Anton Gustafsson, with the 21st overall pick in the 2008 NHL entry draft.

 In 2003, Gustafsson was inducted into the IIHF Hall of Fame as a player.